abdelfattah-lab/nasflat_latency/README.md

 ## Environment Setup

-- Ensure the `env_setup.py` script is executed correctly for environment setup.
+- Ensure the `env_setup.sh` script is executed correctly for environment setup.
 Modify the script paths as necessary for your system.

 ## Dataset Preparation